dujeonglee/NetworkCodingRev/README.md

 2. Packet order is preserved.
 3. Unlike tcp, data is not stream.
 Sender sends X bytes packet then receiver receives X bytes packet.
 4. It is easy to use.
 Please refer to main.cpp.
 5. It supports IPv4 and IPv6.
+6. Java native interface is supported.
 ## Example code
 ```
 /*